Veterans' Mental Health and Wellbeing Service (Op Courage)

 - Former members of the Territorial Army

-- Be a resident in England
+- Are a resident in England.

-- Have served in the UK Armed Forces for a full day
+- Have served in the UK armed forces for a full day

 You can also contact your GP or health professional to refer you.

-You can also contact us for advice before making a referral
+You can also contact us for advice before making a referral.

 If you contact us outside of these times, we’ll get back to you as soon as we can.